Replicable Learning of Large-Margin Halfspaces: Replicably Learning Large-Margin Halfspaces:

-Normalizing the selected classifier to a unit vector can only decrease $h$ since the feasible region is $B_1^d$ and incurs an additional loss of $\eps/10$ due to the regularizer.
-Thus we have a $4\eps/10$-optimal solution with probability at least $1-\delta/5$.

-The total sample complexity is $ O(nT) + O(n\eps^{-2}\tau^{-2}\log(\nicefrac{n}\delta)) = \tilde O(\eps^{-2}\tau^{-2}\log(\nicefrac1\delta)). $ \end{proof} Next, we repeat $\boostSGD$ and take an average to ensure concentration before proceeding as in \Cref{alg:algo2} with the random projection and rounding in the lower dimensional space.
+The proof of \Cref{lem:boosted SGD} is deferred to \Cref{apx:algo4}.
+Next, we repeat $\boostSGD$ and take an average to ensure concentration before proceeding as in \Cref{alg:algo2} with the random projection and rounding in the lower dimensional space.
 Compared to \Cref{alg:algo2}, we obtain an improved sample dependence on $\tau$ for \Cref{alg:algo4} since taking an average of $\eps$-optimal solutions to a convex objective function yields an $\eps$-optimal solution.
 However, we pay an extra factor of $\eps$ in order to run $\SGD$ as a subroutine.